weblogixx/wsclient-evented/README.md

-float reconnectDecay [default 1.5] Factor for reconnects int timeoutInterval [default: 2000] Time in ms to wait for connects string binaryType [default: blob] Binary type for websocket transmission int maxReconnects [default: null] Maximal amount of reconnects.
+float reconnectDecay [default 1.5] Factor for reconnects int timeoutInterval [default: 2000] Time in ms to wait for connects string binaryType [default: blob] Binary type for websocket transmission string payloadItemName [default: "payload"] The name of the payload key, used for send int maxReconnects [default: null] Maximal amount of reconnects.
 Set to null for inifinite int maxReconnectTimeout [default: 5000] Maximal amount of milliseconds to wait for reconnects int maxSendTries [default: 10] Maximal amount of tries for ws send to fail for the same request